Stable factorization of the Calder\'on problem via the Born approximation: A partial characterization of DtN operators

-This shows that the eigenvalues of any DtN map $\Lambda_V$ with $V \in L^p_\rad(\IB^d;\R)$, $p > d/2$, must satisfy the condition \eqref{characterizationLp}. \begin{remark} Condition (\ref{characterizationLp}) can be viewed as a partial characterization of DtN operators for radial potentials $V \in L^p_\rad(\IB^d;\R)$, $p > d/2$.
+\begin{remark} Condition (\ref{characterizationLp}) can be viewed as a partial characterization of DtN operators for radial potentials $V \in L^p_\rad(\IB^d;\R)$, $p > d/2$.
 Nonetheless, a total characterization should involve additional conditions.
 This is due to the fact that not every locally integrable function is the $A$-amplitude of a Schrödinger operator on the half-line, as has been shown by Remling \cite{Remling03}. \end{remark}